rtlewis88/rtl88-Themes/README.md

 In His Own Words:

-Solarized is a sixteen color palette (eight monotones, eight accent colors) designed for use with terminal and gui applications.
+"Solarized is a sixteen color palette (eight monotones, eight accent colors) designed for use with terminal and gui applications.
 It has several unique properties.
 I designed this colorscheme with both precise CIELAB lightness relationships and a refined set of hues based on fixed color wheel relationships.
-It has been tested extensively in real world use on color calibrated displays (as well as uncalibrated/intentionally miscalibrated displays) and in a variety of lighting conditions. ~ https://ethanschoonover.com/solarized/
+It has been tested extensively in real world use on color calibrated displays (as well as uncalibrated/intentionally miscalibrated displays) and in a variety of lighting conditions." https://ethanschoonover.com/solarized/

 This GTK and GNOME-Shell theme represents a careful blending of modernized Numix elements, in tandem with those of minimalist genus Rafa Capoci, with an overlay of the original standard Solarized-Dark theming created by Ethan Schoonover.